DingoEatingFuzz/hex-2020-plot/README.md

 The background texture is plotted with a Sky colored Stardust Sakura Gelly Roll pen.
 This creates a subtle color on black with a shimmer.

-The design is inspired by Native basketry indigenous to the Southeast region, and the individual shapes pay homage to Native beadwork.
+The design is inspired by Native basketry from the Cherokee and Creek tribes, indigenous to the Southeast region of the United States.
+The individual shapes pay homage to Native beadwork.

 This pattern is implemented as a dual density Poisson disc distribution.
 The density for a point is determined by reading the proportional pixel value from static texture.
 White means low density and black means high density.